zx80/flask-simple-auth/DOCUMENTATION.md

   - `FSA_REALM` realm of authentication for token, basic or digest.
     Default is the simplified lower case application name.
     For *jwt*, this is translated as the audience.
+    The application realm may be overriden on a route for creating MFA stages.
   - `FSA_TOKEN_ISSUER` the issuer of the token.
     Default is *None*.
   - `FSA_TOKEN_SECRET` secret string used for validating tokens.